Policies & Procedures

 A Partner has a right to cancel, at any time, regardless of reason.
 Termination must be submitted in writing to the Company at its principal business address.
 The written notice must include the Partner’s signature, printed name, address and Partner ID number.
 Partner who have resigned may re-apply to become a Partner with TRU after 6 months.
 A Partner’s position is subject to termination due to inactivity (i.e., merchant enrollments, no commissions, no sponsoring; and no attendance at any TRU functions, participation in any other form of Partner activity, or operation of any other TRU business) after being inactive for 6 full calendar months.
 If a Partner downgrades their position from a Partner to a TRU Member, the amount of monies shown in the TRU Partner’s e-wallet, will be paid out as soon as possible, after the position downgrade process is completed.
 Any TRUREWARDS Points shown in the Partner’s TRUREWARDS Points totals, will be transferred to their new TRU Member’s Rewards Points account.

 If a TRU Partner resigns from TRU INTERNATIONAL, the amount of monies shown in the TRU Partner’s wallet, will be paid out as soon as possible, after the TRU Partner’s position is retired.
 The TRUREWARDS Points accumulated by the TRU Partner will be forfeited immediately.

 10.4 - Non-Renewal

 A Partner may also voluntarily cancel his or her Partner Agreement by failing to maintain the Agreement annually.
-If the Partner fails to make the annual renewal fee by their anniversary date, the Partner’s will have 90 days to reactivate their business center and keep the business organization intact.
-However, after 60 days of inactivity all accumulated volumes are purged.
+If the Partner fails to make the annual renewal fee by their anniversary date, the Partner’s will have 60 days to reactivate their business center and keep the business organization intact.

 10.5 - Complete Agreement